 HOW IT WORKS, PART 1: Eat, Listen, Discuss, Vote

-For only $12 anyone can attend a Mexican dinner catered and served by the Elliot Street Cafe, with live music by local musicians.
+For only $12 anyone can attend a delicious buffet dinner at BMAC, with live music by local musicians.
 Over dinner, guests will review and discuss funding requests for local art-related projects.
 At the end of the night, guests will vote for one or more proposals that deserve to receive 90% of the proceeds from the event.
 The remainder will be given to another applicant selected at random.